A general spectral solver for the axisymmetric Jeans equations: fast dynamical modelling of galaxies with arbitrary anisotropy: Validation and Performance

 \subsection{Comparison with the analytic isotropic Satoh solution}

-Fully analytic solutions are essential for the rigorous benchmarking of any new numerical solver.
+Fully analytic solutions are essential for the rigorous validation of any new numerical solver.
 They provide a ground truth that can be evaluated to machine precision and, unlike discretized models, are guaranteed to satisfy the governing equations and boundary conditions exactly.
 In this first test, I assess the accuracy and convergence properties of the spectral method in isolation, eliminating any uncertainties that might be introduced by the Multi-Gaussian Expansion (MGE) approximation of the density or potential.

 I consider the isotropic case of the galaxy model by \citet{Satoh1980}.
-This model is self-consistent and possesses a fully analytic solution for the velocity second moments in the semi-isotropic limit---where the velocity ellipsoid has a circular cross-section in the $(R,z)$ meridional plane ($\sigma_R=\sigma_z$ and $\overline{v_R v_z}=0$).
-This corresponds to the solution provided in \citet[][eqs.~68--69]{Cappellari2020} by setting $\beta_z=1$.
+This model assumes the mass to follow the tracer distribution and possesses a fully analytic solution for the velocity second moments in the semi-isotropic limit, where the velocity ellipsoid has a circular cross-section in the $(R,z)$ meridional plane ($\sigma_R=\sigma_z$ and $\overline{v_R v_z}=0$).
+This corresponds to the solution provided in \citet[][eqs.~68--69]{Cappellari2020} by setting $\beta_z=0$.
 To test the solver's pure numerical performance, I provide the \emph{exact} analytic gradients of the Satoh potential and tracer density as inputs to the spectral code, rather than their MGE approximations.

-The results are presented in \autoref{fig:satoh_maps} and \autoref{fig:satoh_convergence}. \autoref{fig:satoh_maps} visualizes the solution and the relative errors for a representative grid of size $N_r \times N_\theta = 32 \times 24$.
-The spectral method recovers the intrinsic moments $(\overline{v_r^2})^{1/2}$ and $(\overline{v_\phi^2})^{1/2}$ with remarkable fidelity; the relative errors show no significant systematic structure and remain below $0.001$ per cent (i.e., $10^{-5}$) across the entire meridional plane.
+The results are presented in \cref{fig:satoh_maps} and \cref{fig:satoh_convergence}. \cref{fig:satoh_maps} visualises the solution and the relative errors for a representative grid of size $N_r \times N_\theta = 32 \times 24$, which I use in all the subsequent kinematic maps.
+To facilitate a direct visual comparison with previous implementations, the plot is designed with identical levels and contours as \citet[fig.~5]{Cappellari2020}.
+The spectral method recovers the intrinsic moments $(\overline{v_r^2})^{1/2}$ and $(\overline{v_\phi^2})^{1/2}$ with remarkable accuracy; the relative errors show the expected structure tracing the distribution of the collocation points, but the deviations remain insignificant and below $10^{-5}$ across the entire meridional plane.

+The quantitative convergence is analysed in \cref{fig:satoh_convergence}, which plots the maximum relative error against the number of angular grid points $N_\theta$ (while maintaining $N_r = 2N_\theta$).
+Unless otherwise specified, throughout this paper, the maximum relative errors and convergence plots always refer to the spatial region shown in the corresponding maps.
+Near the edges of the computational grid, the relative errors can be larger.
+However, this is generally irrelevant for practical applications because the galaxy surface brightness typically drops by orders of magnitude at those radii, making the kinematics unobservable.